-The Town's investment in capital assets for its governmental and business-type activities as of September 30, 2019 amounts to \$5,062,948 (net of accumulated depreciation).
+The Town's investment in capital assets for its governmental and business-type activities as of September 30, 2020 amounts to \$5,710,810 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, improvements other than buildings, infrastructure, equipment, vehicles, and construction in progress.
-The total increase in the Town's investment in capital assets for the current fiscal year was \$82,816.
-Governmental activities increased capital assets by \$217,105 and business-type activities decreased by \$134,289.
+The total increase in the Town's investment in capital assets for the current fiscal year was \$647,862.
+Governmental activities increased capital assets by \$745,182 from several large projects, and business-type activities decreased by \$97,320 due to depreciation of currently held assets.
+The largest components of this increase were for the Island Drive paving project (\$212,092) and Library Expansion project (\$541,297).
 Additional information on the Town's capital assets, including major construction commitments, can be found in Note 3 of this report.